TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 One popular input data format is the CSV (comma separated file) that can be created by a spreadsheet program like excel.
 Python has a built in CSV parser library that we can use.
-Students should first try these practice exercises:  https://realpython.com/python-csv/
+Students should first try these exercises as practice:  https://realpython.com/python-csv/

 ---